Scientific Research & Development

 Life Science

-We perform data analysis for a broad range of life sciences, from human spaceflight and occupational medicine to the effects of extreme aviation and humane experiments on animals.
-Our work includes developing specialized hardware to assess fitness and conducting extensive performance and cognition testing in extreme environments, like underwater submersion and high acceleration.
-KBR’s scientists, medical professionals, technicians, mission payload developers and operations personnel also conduct scientific research and applied studies ranging from radiation biophysics and toxicology to immunology, neurosciences and nutrition – some work is even done on the International Space Station.
-As a part of KBR’s Zero Harm culture, we understand the risks associated with these research activities and have developed countermeasures to minimize dangers to all living beings at all costs.
+We perform data analysis across a broad range of life sciences, including human spaceflight, occupational medicine and the effects of extreme aviation.
+We develop specialized hardware to assess fitness and conduct extensive performance and cognition testing in underwater submersion, high acceleration and other extreme environments.
+KBR’s scientists, medical professionals, technicians, mission payload developers and operations personnel conduct scientific research and applied studies in radiation biophysics, toxicology, immunology, neurosciences, nutrition and other fields.
+Some of this work takes place on the International Space Station (ISS).
+KBR follows its Zero Harm™ culture and recognizes the risks associated with these research activities.
+We develop countermeasures to minimize dangers to all living beings.

 Earth Science

 KBR’s full spectrum of services covers solar and space plasma physics, astrophysics and astronomy, planetary studies, oceanography, seismology, geodynamics and solid Earth geophysics.
-We also support the acquisition, archival, processing and distribution of remote-sensing data from satellites, which aids first responders, intelligence, agriculture, academia and research communities.
+We support the acquisition, archival, processing and distribution of remote-sensing data from satellites, which aids first responders, intelligence, agriculture, academia and research communities.

 John Clemenson Landsat Deputy Program Manager